HerbCaudill/herbcaudill.com/content/posts/20201007-style-react-app.md

 ## But we still need constraints

+OK.
 So we could use CSS modules or one of the CSS-in-JS frameworks to solve the problem of global scope.
 That's a huge improvement.

 But how do you go about building a **design system** that constrains our choices?
 Whether you love